eBPF/BCC - A better low-level instrumentation tool on Android

 eBPF and bcc depend on a number of kernel features that don’t come with the stock kernel.
 Hence, it is important to plan ahead and pick those features that are necessary for your own use cases. adeb/bcc’s documentations are good places to start with.

 Be careful that none of the guides are self-contained.
 They all missed some features here and there.
 Below are the configs that I’ve collected along the way.
-The flags are written in android’s ${KERNEL_DIR}/scripts/config format so you can directly copy and paste it into your build config files. -d means to delete a flag and -e means to add a flag.
+The flags are written in android’s ${KERNEL_DIR}/scripts/config

-[BCC tool] tc filters and tc actions
+[BCC tool] tc filters and tc actions | -e CONFIG_NET_CLS_BPF \ -e CONFIG_NET_ACT_BPF \ |

 2. Build a custom Generic Kernel Image (GKI) #

-Download the kernel source code of branch common-android-4.19-stable.
+Download the kernel source code of branch common-android-4.19-stable

 If you’re unfamiliar with how to build an Android kernel, read the instruction here first https://source.android.com/setup/build/building-kernels.